YTread Logo

 every

-This time we are going to beat them first and we are going to cook them very slow and slow, which is my favorite way to make eggs.
+This time we'll beat them first and cook them very low and slow, which is my favorite way to make eggs.
 You continue stirring so that there are no large sheets of egg.
 We want the texture to be almost like ricotta or cottage cheese.
-And there you have some beautiful, fluffy scrambled eggs.
+And there you have some tender and beautiful scrambled eggs.
 You notice that the texture is like curd.
-The French would use the bavoose, which actually means dog snot.
+The French would use bavoose, which actually means dog snot.
 Delicious, right?
-There are a lot of people who would think that eggs like this are undercooked.
-For me this is perfect.
+There are many people who would think that eggs like this are undercooked.
+For me, this is perfect.
+Hot and fast scrambled eggs.
+Scrambled eggs in the third round, but this time hot and fast.

-Okay, looking at all these hard-boiled eggs, we can really see the way time affects the white and yolk.
 Let's start here with our five minute egg.
-You can see that it has an almost runny white and a completely runny yolk.
+You can see that it has an almost liquid white and a completely liquid yolk.
 Great for dipping toast.
 This is our six and a half minute egg.
-I feel like this has the most appealing kind of contrast between that really soft yolk and a fully cooked white.
+I feel like this has the most appealing contrast between that really soft yolk and a fully cooked white.
 Next, our eight-minute egg.
-There is no race at all.
+There is no race.
 The yolk is still very orange and not chalky at all.
 That's very nice.
-And last but not least, we have our 10 minute egg.
+And last but not least, we have our 10-minute egg.
+Firm whites and a yellow yolk that has a little orange marmalade.
+These are the kinds of things I want to keep in the refrigerator to pull out when I'm really hungry.

-Firm whites and a yellow yolk that has just a bit of that orange marmalade.
-This is like the kind of thing I just want to keep in the fridge to pull out when I'm really hungry.
 Steamed egg.
-So we've boiled eggs, but now we're going to steam them.
+We have boiled eggs, but now we are going to steam them.
 This is effectively the same.
-The nice thing about this is you don't have to wait for a whole pot of water to boil and no matter how many eggs you put in there they will all have the same amount of steam circulating around them which is really cool And here we have our steamed egg .
+The nice thing about this is that you don't have to wait for a whole pot of water to boil and no matter how many eggs you put in there, they will all have the same amount of steam circulating around them, which is really cool.
+And here we have our steamed egg.
+So what we have here is a very nice eight-minute egg.
+The white is very tender, we have this beautiful yolk that looks like jam.
+Personally, this is one of my favorite

 methods